Twitch (service): Internet censorship

 As of 20 September 2018, the Twitch website is blocked and the app is blocked from the Apple App Store in China.

 In India, Twitch was reportedly blocked by Reliance-owned telecommunication company Jio as well as internet service providers JioFiber and Hathway in September 2020 as some users were illegally streaming Indian Premier League cricket matches on the platform.
 Later it was unblocked.

 Slovakia's government reportedly blocked Twitch in June 2021 after a streamer in the country with around 35,000 followers was found streaming poker, which was in violation of local gambling laws.

 On July 4, 2022, the Iranian government blocked access to Twitch for Iranian Internet users.

 On February 23, 2024, Twitch was blocked in Turkey per a complaint by the country's lotteries commission.
 Service was restored in the country six days later on February 29.

 Platform support

 Twitch mobile app icon featuring the platform's signature purple color.

-Twitch CEO Emmett Shear has stated a desire to support a wide variety of platforms, stating that they wanted to be on "every platform where people watch video".
+Twitch CEO Emmett Shear has stated a desire to support a wide variety of platforms, stating that it wanted to be on "every platform where people watch video".
 Users can watch Twitch streams via Twitch's website in a web browser and via dedicated streaming apps for mobile devices, digital media players and video game consoles.
 This includes: